lilyinstarlight/logmail/README.md

-LogMail
+logmail
 =======

-LogMail is a script to email errors from journald and failed units from systemd for a specified time interval.
+logmail is a script to email errors from journald and failed units from systemd for a specified time interval.

 Usage